 Fail.
 My team and I had a great time visiting Malaysia, S. Korea, Cambodia, and Taiwan in 2015, but we didn’t return to Asia this year.
 Instead, we went on the Hapsburg Trail (Prague, Vienna, Budapest) and ended up in Paris for the French Open thanks to a friend’s generosity.

 I wanted to check out Chiang Mai because that’s the most cited place to be amongst digital nomads.
 Beijing or Taipei would have been nice because I could practice my Mandarin.
 Saigon would have been cool because I’ve never been.
 Oh well.
-Maybe sometime in the future.
+It didn’t make it into my 2016 year in review, but maybe sometime in the future.

 Prague was a wonderful little town where I met up with a reader over some cold brew.
 Vienna was a pleasant place that felt extremely wealthy and a little artificial.
 Budapest was much more gritty, but had some amazing outdoor baths.
 Out of the three cities, I would choose Budapest as a place to live for several months a year.